-1/23/12 – Allegheny County New Assessment Website is a NIGHTMARE for Taxpayers.
+New Allegheny County Assessment Website is a Nightmare for Taxpayers

-Here are 5 reasons why this new website actually makes it more difficult for property owners.
+To help you better understand the madness of the new website, Flaherty & Fardo are her to tell you the 5 reasons why this new website actually makes it more difficult for property owners.

-Solution: A direct link needs to be added from the original real estate website search page to the new website search page.
+A direct link needs to be added from the original real estate website search page to the new website’s Allegheny County assessment search page.

 Property owners should be allowed to compare the increase in assessments for both their properties and their neighbors’ properties.
 By having 2 different webpages, the County has deliberately made it more difficult and time consuming to research your own assessment or that of your neighbors.

 Allow property owners to view assessments (both current and new 2012 values).